Skip to main content

 Track your finances

-We know you’re busy and that maybe looking at the books for your business only happens on occasion, but we promise you—getting into a regular routine when it comes to tracking your income and expenses is a best practice when it comes to small business finances.
+We know you’re busy and that maybe looking at the books for your business only happens on occasion, but we promise you—getting into a routine when it comes to tracking your income and expenses is a best practice when it comes to small business finances.
 It starts by organizing your income and expenses into three broad categories:

 Put systems in place